chrismile/LineVis/README.md

 There are two ways to build the program on Windows.
 - Using [vcpkg](https://github.com/microsoft/vcpkg) to install all dependencies.
 The program can then be compiled using [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/).
-- Using [MSYS2](https://www.msys2.org/) to install all dependencies and compile the program using MinGW (not tested regularly).
+- Using [MSYS2](https://www.msys2.org/) to install all dependencies and compile the program using MinGW.

 In the project folder, a script called `build-windows.bat` can be found automating this build process using vcpkg and Visual Studio.
 It is recommended to run the script using the `Developer PowerShell for VS 2022`.
 The build script will